 West Bakr Wind Farm

-Generating over 1000GWh per year, its turbines will power more than 350,000 homes and increase wind energy capacity by 18%.
+Generating over 1000GWh per year, the project will increase Egypt's wind energy capacity by 18%.
 This will be a crucial part of meeting the government’s renewable energy generation target of 20% by 2022.

 The wind farm is designed to generate electricity for at least 20 years.
 As well as creating jobs during this time, a community investment plan will be deployed to help address socio-economic challenges in the local area.
 As the wind farm is in an important area for migrating birds, several schemes to protect this wildlife will be setup, including a shutdown on demand programme.